1. Definition of Scientific Misconduct

 5. Records of Inquiry

-The Dean of the Faculty will maintain for three years sufficiently detailed documentation of inquiries to permit later assessment of the conclusion that an investigation was not warranted, providing those records to the government on request.
+The provst and dean of the faculty will maintain for three years sufficiently detailed documentation of inquiries to permit later assessment of the conclusion that an investigation was not warranted, providing those records to the government on request.

 6. Initiation of Investigation

-If, after an inquiry, it is determined that an investigation is warranted, the Dean of the Faculty will notify the Office of Research Integrity in writing before the date the investigation begins.
+If, after an inquiry, it is determined that an investigation is warranted, the provost and dean of the faculty will notify the Office of Research Integrity in writing before the date the investigation begins.
 The notification will include the subject's name, the general nature of the allegation, and the PHS application or grant numbers involved.
-The investigation will be initiated within 30 days of the completion of an inquiry that provides sufficient evidence that an investigation is warranted.
+The investigation will be initiated within thirty days of the completion of an inquiry that provides sufficient evidence that an investigation is warranted.

 7. Process of Investigation

 The investigation will be conducted by an ad hoc committee composed of members of the Amherst College faculty.
-The members of the committee will be named by the Committee of Six.
+The members of the committee will be named by the Faculty Executive Committee.
 When appropriate, persons will particular expertise in the area(s) under investigation will be included on the ad hoc investigating committee.
 The investigation will pursue all significant issues and will include examination of all available documentation, including relevant research data and proposals, publication, correspondence, and memoranda of telephone calls.
 The investigation will include interviews with individuals who have or might have information about the allegation and/or evidence.
 Each interview will be completely summarized in writing, and reviewed and commented upon by the person interviewed.
 A complete record of documentation will be maintained, substantiating the findings of the investigation.
-If the investigation cannot be completed within 120 days from its initiation, the Dean of the Faculty will request from the Office of Research Integrity an extension, including with the request an explanation for the delay, an interim progress report and an estimated completion date.
+If the investigation cannot be completed within 120 days from its initiation, the provost and dean of the faculty will request from the Office of Research Integrity an extension, including with the request an explanation for the delay, an interim progress report and an estimated completion date.

 8. Outcome of Investigation

-The Dean of the Faculty will notify the Office of Research Integrity of the outcome of the investigation and will submit a detailed report of the policies and procedures of the investigation, sources of information, findings and the basis for findings, the response of the individual(s) charged, and a description of any sanctions taken.
-The Dean will prepare and maintain documentation to substantiate an investigation's findings and will make this documentation available to the Director of the Office of Research Integrity.
+The provost and dean of the faculty will notify the Office of Research Integrity of the outcome of the investigation and will submit a detailed report of the policies and procedures of the investigation, sources of information, findings and the basis for findings, the response of the individual(s) charged, and a description of any sanctions taken.
+The provost and dean of the faculty will prepare and maintain documentation to substantiate an investigation's findings and will make this documentation available to the director of the Office of Research Integrity.

-The Dean of the Faculty will also, if necessary, take interim administrative measurer to protect federal funds.
+The provost and dean of the faculty will also, if necessary, take interim administrative measurer to protect federal funds.

 9. Notification of the Office of Research Integrity

-In addition to notifications of the Office of Research Integrity as provided for in Sections 6, 7 and 8 above, the Dean of the Faculty will also promptly advise ORI of any developments during the course of the investigation which disclose facts that may affect current or potential DHHS funding for individual(s) under investigation or that the PHS needs to know to ensure appropriate use of federal funds and otherwise protect the public interest.
-Furthermore, if there is any plan to end an inquiry or an investigation early, the Dean of the Faculty will notify ORI, explaining the reasons for the decision.
+In addition to notifications of the Office of Research Integrity as provided for in Sections 6, 7 and 8 above, the provost and dean of the faculty will also promptly advise ORI of any developments during the course of the investigation which disclose facts that may affect current or potential DHHS funding for individual(s) under investigation or that the PHS needs to know to ensure appropriate use of federal funds and otherwise protect the public interest.
+Furthermore, if there is any plan to end an inquiry or an investigation early, the provost and dean of the faculty will notify ORI, explaining the reasons for the decision.

 The ORI will also be informed at any stage of an inquiry or investigation of any immediate health hazard, need to protect federal funds or equipment, or need to protect the interests of persons involved in the inquiry or investigation (including those who have made or who are the subject of allegations, their associates, and investigators), or if it is probable that the alleged misconduct is about to be reported publicly.

-ORI will also be informed within 24 hours after receiving any reasonable indication that a crime may have been committed.
+ORI will also be informed within twenty-four hours after receiving any reasonable indication that a crime may have been committed.

 10. Protection of Individuals